bijaybartaula/The-Optional-Disappointment/revive.md

 Sometimes the real value isn't in making the project work—it's in understanding why it keeps calling to you.
 The project might be a symptom of something deeper: a skill you're trying to develop, a story you're trying to tell, a version of yourself you're trying to become.

+> "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." —Aristotle, who would have absolutely dominated the maker space if he'd had access to a 3D printer

 ## Embracing the Beautiful Futility

 Maybe the most honest thing we can say about reboots is that they're rarely about the project itself.
 They're about us.
 About our relationship with failure, with persistence, with the stories we tell ourselves about what we're capable of.